EpicEric/duper/SPEC.md

 }
 ```

 Implementations are free to support any integer size.
-It's recommended that at least 64-bit signed integers (from −2^63 to 2^63−1) are accepted and handled losslessly.
-If an integer cannot be represented, it's recommended that implementations convert it into a float losslessly, or else convert it into a string, using an appropriate [identifier](#identifiers) in both cases.
+It's recommended that at least 64-bit signed integers (i.e. long integers, from −2^63 to 2^63−1) are accepted and handled losslessly.
+If an integer cannot be represented in the chosen integer size, it's recommended that implementations convert it losslessly into a float or a string, using an appropriate [identifier](#identifiers) for its original type in both cases.

 ## Floats